open-spaced-repetition/fsrs4anki/README.md

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/83031600/c6d383f8-6131-40e0-9728-4cc823483281)

-Note that log-loss and RMSE (bins) are not perfectly correlated, so it's possible that two decks will have similar values of RMSE, but very different values of log-loss, and vice versa.
+Note that log-loss and RMSE (bins) are not perfectly correlated, so it's possible that two decks will have similar values of RMSE but very different values of log-loss, and vice versa.

 ## Step 4: (optional) Finding optimal retention and custom scheduling